breigo/playground-58w4djk5/markdowns/linq-select.md

 In the example above, the transformation function `x => x * X` is called for evrey element of `numbers`.
 This projects the sequence of integers (`numbers`) to a new sequence of integers (`squares`).

-But with `Select` you can also create sequences with a different type.
+But with `Select` you can also transform the type of a sequence.

 Here is another example.
 From a list of person objects, select only the names.